Subscribe to feed

 Cinderella Man by Jeremy Schaap (Houghton Mifflin Company) -- Schaap does a fine job chronicling the rise of James Braddock to the heavyweight championship at the height of The Great Depression.
 He also succeeds particularly well in painting a wonderful portrait of Max Baer and explaining just how important the heavyweight title was seventy years ago.

 Sweet William by Andrew O’Toole (University of Illinois Press) -- A solid biography of light-heavyweight great Billy Conn.
 The two Louis-Conn fights are the highlight of O’Toole’s work, but he also does a nice job of recounting the endless dysfunctional family struggles that plagued Conn throughout his life and the boxer’s sad decline into pugilistic dementia.

-In the Ring with Bob Fitzsimmons by Adam Pollack (Win by KO Publications) – Pollack has authored biographies of Fitzsimmons, John L. Sullivan, and James Corbett.
-His study of James J. Jeffries is due in early 2009.
+In the Ring with Bob Fitzsimmons by Adam Pollack (Win by KO Publications) – Pollack has also authored biographies of John L. Sullivan, James Corbett, and James Jeffries.
 The books are heavily researched and rely almost exclusively on primary sources.
-The Fitzsimmons work is his best effort so far.
+Serious students of boxing will enjoy them.